joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/11/02/world/americas/jamaica-hurricane-melissa-death-toll.html

 **Down but never out, indefatigable Dodgers are back-to-back World Series champs**\
-`The Dodgers were on the verge of elimination in the ninth inning.
-They stormed back to win an all-time great game in extra innings.`\
+`The Dodgers were on the verge of elimination in the ninth in Toronto.
+They stormed back to win an all-time great Game 7 in extra innings.`\
 https://nytimes.com/athletic/6769881/2025/11/02/los-angeles-dodgers-world-series-champions-blue-jays-game-7/

 **Why the five-substitute era has not been good for football**\